 “I’m Part Of The Oldsters Motivated By Cannabis.
 There Are A Lot Of Us”

 Priscilla chose to try cannabis after years of painkiller pharmaceuticals not working.
-It has changed her life.
+She found an alternative to opiate pain killers and it has changed her life.

 The First Time I Tried Cannabis